AusClimateService/npcp/reports/phase1/phase1_report.md

-For the purposes of the intercomparison, we used dynamically downscaled daily timescale temperature and precipitation data from simulations forced by GCM data from the ACCESS-ESM1-5 model for the historical (available for the years 1960-2014) and SSP370 (2015-2100) experiments.
+For the purposes of the intercomparison, we used dynamically downscaled daily timescale temperature and precipitation data from simulations forced by GCM data from the ACCESS-ESM1-5, CESM2 and EC-Earth3 models for the historical (available for the years 1960-2014) and SSP370 (2015-2100) experiments.
 Data from three different RCMs was assessed: